 - Making final distributions once matters are complete.

-Our hourly rate charge service is calculated on a time spent basis at £250 plus VAT per hour plus a value element amounting to 0.5% of the gross value of the estate.
+Our hourly rate charge service is calculated on a time spent basis at £250 plus VAT per hour plus we may charge a value element amounting to 0.5% of the gross value of the estate.
 Where we act as Executors the value elements will increase to 1%

 In order to give an idea on what our hourly rate charges may equate to, we have set out below three typical estates as an example (all prices are exclusive of VAT and value element)

 An estate of £90,000 value including a residential property of £70,000 and other assets of £20,000 made up of less than 5 bank accounts and no share holdings.
 There is a valid Will with no more than a couple of specific gifts and the remainder of the estate is divided between no more than 5 beneficiaries.